hackforla/HomeUniteUs/backend/README.md

 #### Configuration

 The API configuration must be specified before running the application.
 Configuration variables are specified as entries within a `.env` file located within the `backend` directory.
 To get started, create a `.env` file within `/backend` and copy the values from `.env.example` into the new `.env` file.
-You may have to contact someone from the development team to get the necessary values.

-#### Setup and Run
+#### Setup and Run - non-Docker version

 Once the `.env` file has been configured and Poetry is installed, run the following commands in the `backend` directory to install the required development dependencies and run the application.